Random walks with local memory: Random walks with local memory

-\begin{example}[$p,\!q$-rotor walk on $\Z^d$] Fix $d\geq 2$, $q\in [0,1]$, and $p\in [0,1]$.
-For each $\xb \in \Z^d$, the mechanism at $\xb$ transitions according to the mechanism of Aldous-Broder walk with probability $q$, and transitions according to the mechanism of $p$-rotor walk with probability $1-q$.
-See Figure~\ref{figure: rotation diagram p,q-rotor walk} for an illustration of this mechanism on $\Z^2$.

-Note that we recover `H,V'-walk on $\Z^2$ in Section~\ref{section: intro} if $p=\frac{1}{2}$.
-Also note that, unlike for $p$-rotor walk, every neighbor of the current location of the walker (all $2d$ of them) is visited next with positive probability provided that $q>0$.
-Such a walk is called \emph{elliptic} in the literature of random walks in random environments~\cite{Zei04}, which we will explore more in Section~\ref{SLLN}. \end{example}
+\begin{example}[$p,\!r$-rotor walk on $\Z^d$] Fix $d\geq 2$, $p\in [0,1]$, and $r\in [0,1]$.
+For each visit to $\xb \in \Z^d$, the mechanism at $\xb$ transitions according to the mechanism of Aldous-Broder walk with probability $1-r$, and transitions according to the mechanism of $p$-rotor walk with probability $r$, independent of the past visits.
+Note that we recover `H,V'-walk on $\Z^2$ for $q\leq \frac{1}{2}$ in \S\ref{section: intro} by taking $p=\frac{1}{2}$ and $r=1-2q$.
+Also note that, unlike $p$-rotor walks, in this model every neighbor of the current location of the walker (all $2d$ of them) is visited next with positive probability provided that $r<1$ (i.e., the walk is {elliptic}).
+See Figure~\ref{figure: rotation diagram p,r-rotor walk} for an illustration of this mechanism.